The-Animonculory/Modding-Resources/Grass Lods.md

 Grass lods are a new technology that allow for you to use a generated cache of grass data to increase visual fidelity and grass draw distance.
 Through the use of DynDOLOD and Grass cache fixes, this technology can now be used on both V1.5.97 and V1.6.xx of Skyrim Special Edition (SSE).

+Prior to beginning this guide, you should have a freshly generated xLodGen output.
+Please follow the [main DynDOLOD guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) up until the point it says to come back to this guide.

 ## Initial setup

 Due to the .Net framework not being compatible with SSE builds newer than 1.5.97, there are different set up instructions depending on your game version.